SleepyLili/tlapbot/README.md

 ```
 #### File format
 `redeems.py` is a config file with just a `REDEEMS` key, that assigns a dictionary of redeems to it.
 Each dictionary entry is a redeem, and the dictionary keys are strings that decides the chat command for the redeem.
 The value is another dictionary that needs to have entries for `"price"`, `"type"` and optionally `"info"` and `"category"`.
+If the `"type"` is `"milestone"`, there's an additional required `"goal"` field as well.

 - `"price"` value should be an integer that decides how many points the redeem will cost.
 For milestone redeems, `"price"` determines minimum bid.
 - `"type"` value should be either `"list"`, `"counter"`, `"note"` or `"milestone"`.
 This decided the redeem's type, and whether it will show up as a counter at the top of the dashboard or as an entry in the "recent redeems" chart.